Ciudad del Carmen: Occupation strategy of the Isla del Carmen

-Ciudad del Carmen has been of great importance for the development of the state of Campeche and the country, due to its geographical position and the richness of the natural resources that surround it; At first, the bonanza derived from the exploitation of dye stick and chewing gum came, later, it came with shrimp fishing.
-At present, it retains its strategic position in the economy, but now generated by a different source, oil.
-The oil is extracted from the 'Sonda de Campeche, with Ciudad del Carmen as its main base of operations, this situation makes it a center where complementary services are required for the exploration and production activities of crude oil that develops the company parastatal Petróleos Mexicanos.

 Geography

 Ciudad del Carmen is located on an island covering an area of 11,513 ha, the island is 40 km in length and is 6 to 8 km in its widest parts.
 The island is mainly 2 to 3 m above sea level.

-Administration

-Ciudad del Carmen is the head of Carmen municipality.

 Climate

-Like most of the cities along the Yucatán's Gulf Coast, Ciudad del Carmen exhibits a Tropical savanna climate.
+Like most of the cities along the Yucatán's Gulf Coast, Ciudad del Carmen exhibits a Tropical savanna climate (Köppen climate classification Aw).
 The city, situated on Carmen Island, has a pronounced dry season that lasts from January through May, with the wet season finishing out the year.
 September and October bring copious rainfall, with both months averaging well over 200 millimeters.

-People

-The vast majority of the inhabitants in Ciudad del Carmen come from other places.
-This extreme emigration and immigration pattern displays diversity in culture and lifestyle; the petroleum industry is in part responsible for this phenomenon that results in a rich and extraordinary culture mix.

-Petroleum

-In the mid 1970s Ciudad del Carmen was transformed from a fishing and shrimping city into a hub for oil when Pemex discovered large amounts of petroleum off the coast.
-Ever since, Carmen has become a home for Mexican and foreign oil workers alike, including many Texans, and now houses many foreign companies Campeche-Carmen.